reTHINK-project/scenario-service-implementation/docs/hyperties/connector/readme.md

 The Connector main functionality is to handle two party audio and voice conversations. *the support of Multiparty calls is for further study*

-*the next paragraphs to be moved to smart voice Hyperty*

-Thus, a few actions are automatically performed according to user context (*the relationship of this automation with Hyperty Policies is for further study*).
-Contextual behavior is configurable by the App.

-#### Contextual Behavior Examples

-Presence Context

-**Busy** automatically reject or forward incoming invitation to another user or Media Hyperty if inviter is not part of my favourites group.

-Activity Context

-**Running**

-Location Context

 ### Hyperty Data Objects schemas

 *Identify reTHINK standardised data object schemas or Specify new Data Object schemas handled by the Hyperty*

-This Hyperty handles a standard [Connection Data Object](https://github.com/reTHINK-project/architecture/tree/master/docs/datamodel/context).
+This Hyperty handles a standard [Connection Data Object](https://github.com/reTHINK-project/architecture/tree/master/docs/datamodel/communication#connection).

 ### Hyperty API